bnomei/kirby3-plopfile/README.md

 ### Extending the plopfile

-You can add custom code to your new plopfile as inline code or using files with `plop.load()`.
+You can add custom code to your `./plopfile.js` as inline code or using files with `plop.load()`.
 This allows you to add your own generators.

 **plopfile.js**